 For serious bikers, up until recently, a handlebar-mounted bike computer was really the only reliable option for GPS route tracking and storing accurate ride data.
-However, with the advances in technology, you can now find GPS watches with cycling-specific features and smartwatches that have dedicated a cycling mode or compatible biking apps.
+However, with the advances in technology, you can now find GPS watches with cycling-specific features and smartwatches that have dedicated cycling mode or compatible biking apps.

 While hard-core cyclists may still prefer the robust features of a mounted bike computer, for triathletes and other active multi-sport athletes, a smartwatch takes the top spot for versatility and added body metrics.
 Some watches can track heart rate, sleep while some newer watch models even measure Vo2 max and optimal recovery time.